iter8-tools/docs/docs/tutorials/abn/abn.md

 EOF
 ```

-In this case, versions of the applciation are composed of a `Service` and a `Deployment`.
+In this case, versions of the application are composed of a `Service` and a `Deployment`.
 In the primary version, both named `backend`.
 In the candidate version they are named `backend-candidate-1`.

 ## Generate load